-- 1. A camp property or camp shall be accredited if it has no noncompliants and 10 or fewer deviations. - 2.
-A camp may be accredited if it has one "upgraded from noncompliant" (UNC) score in accordance with Standard SA-004 and has five or fewer deviations and UNC findings.
+- 1. A camp property or camp shall be accredited if it has no noncompliants and 10 or fewer deviations. - A camp may be accredited if it has one "upgraded from noncompliant" (UNC) score in accordance with Standard SA-004 and has five or fewer deviations or has two UNC scores and no deviations.

-If these conditions are met, the camp is accredited and the camp assessment team should present the accreditation certificate and pennant (if applicable) in an appropriate fashion, or if it has 2 UNC scores and no deviations.
+If these conditions are met, the camp is accredited and the camp assessment team should present the accreditation certificate and pennant (if applicable) in an appropriate fashion.